 The IRC in Burundi

 Recovering from years of civil war, Burundians are hopeful for peace after two democratic elections.
-With hundreds of thousands returning home after the conflict, the International Rescue Committee (IRC) encourages stability by protecting and reunifying families as they resettle and by providing them with the supplies and skills they need to move forward.
+The International Rescue Committee encourages stability by protecting and reuniting families as hundreds of thousands of displaced people return home, and by providing Burundians with the supplies and skills they need to move forward.

 How We Help

-- We provide life skills and job training for young people to help them succeed and become independent.
+- The IRC provides life skills and job training for young people to help them succeed.

 - The IRC reunites separated children with their families and helps them transition back to school and family life.